maflcko/b-c-gui-translations-review/reviews/pl.md

         <translation>Odejmij opłatę od kwoty</translation>

 ERR
-Missing shortcut marker '&' in the translation.
-The source has "S&amp;ubtract..." indicating a single '&' must appear in the translation as well.
+Missing accelerator ampersand.
+The source has a single '&' to mark a shortcut key, which must be preserved exactly once in the translation.

 Correct translation:
 &Odejmij opłatę od kwoty